Counselling & Life Coaching

 My style does not work well with those looking for a traditional model such as: looking at their past in great detail, dream interpretation, those hoping to change their external environment rather than themselves, or those unwilling to put effort into the process.

-How long will therapy or life coaching take and what will it cost me?
+How long will therapy take and what will it cost me?
 Every individual is unique, so it can take a few or many sessions.
-But most of my clients see some improvement in the first few weeks if they do their homework.
-Homework is about 10 to 20 minutes per day, and you can decided how much to do.
-The more you do the fast the results.
+But most of my clients see some improvement in the first few weeks.
 If you don't see some kind of improvement in at least 3 sessions (not including consultation and intake), I'll give you your fourth session free.
 Often clients use the monthly or 12 week plan, which has some significant savings.
-Session pricing listed here.
+Pricing here.
 You can ask more about this during the consultation or intake.

 Developed by Dr. David Burns, MD adjunct professor at Stanford University, world renown psychiatrist, and best selling author.
 TEAM. is a cutting-edge, evidence based method for the treatment of depression, anxiety, troubled relationships, habits/addiction and more.
 It draws heavily on the techniques of Cognitive Behavioral Therapy (CBT) adding the warmth of empathy and the powerful effectiveness of agenda setting (making sure the client is ready for change).
 This approach focuses on rapid change to bring about the results you desire in a safe environment.
 TEAM is being used by thousands of therapists and life coaches around the world because it has been proven more effective than other models because we use any tool that works from any modality of therapy.
 We don't limit ourselves to one favourite tool or specialty.

-First, it provides structure and focus which is vital for recovery and/or goal accomplishment.
+First, it provides structure and focus vital for recovery and/or goal accomplishment.
 Often we can’t see the forest for the trees and this approach provides a safe environment to just stop, look, and listen to our inner voice.
-If we don’t like what that voice is saying, we can provide a way to rewrite your own destiny and self-talk through effective tools.
+If we don’t like what that voice is saying, we can provide a way to rewrite your own destiny.

 Secondly, coaching and TEAM-CBT allows for variety while getting specific.
 Many self-help programs are rigid and don’t provide room for particular challenges you may face.
-One-on-one coaching/therapy gets right down to the specific needs you have and how to fill those needs with the tools you have in your reach.
+One-on-one coaching/therapy gets right down to the specific needs you have.

 Counselling deals with your current mental state but also works on personal growth, relationships, and positive life choices.
 The CPA states: "Counselling psychology is a broad specialization within professional psychology concerned with using psychological principles to enhance and promote the positive growth, well-being, and mental health of individuals, families, groups, and the broader community."